 13. Termination

-Where a Scheme member opts out of the Scheme, retires, ceases pensionable employment, dies in service or attains age 75, the employer should inform the payroll administrator and the L G P S administering authority, and The notification should include:
+Where a Scheme member opts out of the Scheme after more than three months, retires, ceases pensionable employment, dies in service or attains age 75, the employer should inform the payroll administrator and the L G P S administering authority.
+The notification to the administering authority should include:

 The date of cessation